CSM Jiul Petroșani

 Clubul Sportiv Municipal Jiul Petroșani, commonly known as Jiul Petroșani, simply as Jiul, is a professional football club based in Petroșani, Hunedoara County, founded in 1919 under the name of CAM Petroșani.
 Jiul Petroșani is one of the oldest active clubs in Romania.
 Founded before teams such as Steaua București, Dinamo București or Rapid București, Jiul, at its best, was ranked 2nd (1924–25) in the top-flight.
-For most of its existence, Jiuel has been a constant presence in the first two tiers of the Romanian football league system, making it a traditional club in the country.
-In 1990, the closure of the Jiu Valley mines, the main engine of the local economy, led to the decay of Jiuel, annually putting the team in danger of bankruptcy.
+For most of its existence, Jiul has been a constant presence in the first two tiers of the Romanian football league system, making it a traditional club in the country.
+In 1990, the closure of the Jiu Valley mines, the main engine of the local economy, led to the decay of Jiul, annually putting the club in danger of bankruptcy.

 History

-Early years and first performances (1919–1930)
+1919–1937: Foundation and early years

 Football was introduced to Jiu Valley in the early 20th century and was initially played in Petroșani at the present-day location of the Dâlja mine.
 Despite distrust and hostility from local coal miners, whose trade drove the local economy, a club was officially organized by Ion Winklehner, general manager of the Petroșani Society mines, under the name Clubul Atletic al Minelor Petroșani (Petroșani Mines Athletic Club) (CAMP).
 Early coaches included Iosif Keiling, Carol Krausz, Wilhelm Spitzer, and János Kovezdi.

 In 1922, CAMP entered the District of Arad championship, where they played against teams from the Hunedoara Region.
 The club's owners brought in players from outside of Petroșani to make them a competitive team — these players included Iosif Klein, L. Kiminich, Adalbert Dankó, and Z. Veszprémy.
 In its first season, CAMP ranked third after AAC Arad and CS Vulcan.
 In the 1924-25 edition, they won the championship, now under the name Uniunea Cluburilor Sportive ale Societății Petroșani (Sports Club Association of Petroșani Society) (UCASP), adopted after merging with CS Vulcan in 1924.
 UCASP participated in the final stage of the 1924–25 Divizia A season after eliminating Universitatea Cluj and Jahn Cernăuți, but lost the final (1–5) against Chinezul Timișoara.
 Gheorghe Péterffy, Elemér Berkessy, and Ștefan Messner joined the team.

 After the merger with CS Vulcan was reversed in 1926, UCASP merged with Jiul Lupeni and adopted its name.
 New standout players included Ioan Kiss and Aurel Guga.
-They participated in the national final of the 1927-28 season but lost (2-3) on 29 July 1928 against Colțea Brașov.
+They participated in the national final of the 1927-28 season but lost (2–3) on 29 July 1928 against Colțea Brașov.
 This merger was also reversed and in 1929, Petroșani's team took on the name Jiul, inspired by the Jiu River, which passes through the city.